 David M. Sherman, Faculty Co-Director

-Senior Advisor and Chairman of the Investment Committee, Metropolitan Real Estate
+Senior Advisor and Co-Founder, Metropolitan Real Estate

 Co-Director, Paul Milstein Center for Real Estate, Columbia Business School

 David Sherman is senior advisor and chairman of the Investment Committee at Metropolitan, a real estate investment management company that he co-founded in 2002.
-Sherman has more than 30 years of real estate finance and analytical experience.
-In 2000, Mr. Sherman founded D. Sherman & Company, Inc., an advisory firm focused on strategic issues and transactions in the real estate securities industry.
+Sherman has more than 30 years of real estate investment, finance and analytical experience.
+In 2000, Sherman founded D. Sherman & Company, Inc., an advisory firm focused on strategic issues and transactions in the real estate securities industry.

 Previously, Sherman was managing director of Salomon Smith Barney’s REIT research team, which covered more than 60 stocks and supported the firm’s $15 billion of REIT offering activity.
-At Smith Barney, Mr. Sherman created a new approach to evaluate global real estate securities and initiated global coverage of the sector.
+At Smith Barney, Sherman created a new approach to evaluate global real estate securities and initiated global coverage of the sector.
 Sherman also held other positions in real estate finance, investment banking, and strategic planning at Smith Barney, The Harlan Company, First Boston, and Paine Webber, including acting as the Chief Financial Officer of Paine Webber Properties, a family of real estate funds with over $500 million in property investments.

-Stijn Van Nieuwerburghn, Faculty Co-Director
+Stijn G. Van Nieuwerburgh, Faculty Co-Director

 Earle W. Kazis and Benjamin Schore Professor of Real Estate and Professor of Finance